A lot of DIYers struggle with removing spray paint from metal objects because the coating sticks well. So, how to remove it?

-Metal is made by heating different elements including copper and iron.
-When these elements melt, they are poured out and shaped into metal.
-So, its surface can get damaged by some solvents due to its complex formula and the presence of other elements.
+Metal is made by heating different elements, such as copper and iron, when these elements melt, they are poured out and shaped into metal.
+Its surface will get damaged by some solvents due to its complex formula and the presence of other elements.

-But, if you use products designed for metal and homemade products, such as baking soda, you won’t damage it.
-So, always test the remover on a small area of the surface to see how it reacts before using it on the entire metal surface.
+Use products designed for metal or homemade removal products, such as baking soda, to prevent damage.
+Always test the remover on a small area of the surface to see how it reacts.

-The easier way to remove spray paint is to sand it.
-You have to rub sandpaper against the metal surface until the finish wears off.
+Sanding is the easiest way to remove spray paint — rub the sandpaper against the surface and the finish will wear off.

-You should start with medium-grit sandpaper (150-grit) and finish with fine-grit sandpaper (240-grit).
-The medium-grit sandpaper will strip the finish and the fine-grit sandpaper will smoothen the surface.
+Start sanding with medium-grit sandpaper (100-grit) and finish with fine-grit sandpaper (240-grit).
+Medium-grit sandpaper will strip the finish off, and the fine-grit sandpaper will smoothen the surface.

 Here is a guide for this method: